Easy Crock Pot Hawaiian Chicken made with pineapple juice, brown sugar, soy sauce, onion powder & garlic for a simple, flavorful weeknight meal!

 I consent to receiving emails from this site.

-What to serve with Hawaiian Chicken
+What to serve with Hawaiian Pineapple Chicken

 Hawaiian chicken pairs very well with rice.
 I usually just make plain rice to go with it but it is absolutely delicious with Coconut Rice recipe!
 Pineapple is a wonderful side dish because of the pineapple flavor in the chicken, although any tropical fruit (papaya, mango, etc) would also go very well with this Hawaiian chicken recipe.
 Most green vegetables also complement this dish very well – broccoli, asparagus, green beans or even a nice side salad would work well.